scspcommunity/Cyber-Sec-Resources/README.md

 * Black Hat Python: Python Programming for Hackers and Pentesters by Justin Seitz
 * Violent Python by TJ O'Connor

-* The Browsers Hacker's Handbook by Wade Alcorn

 <a name="resources"></a>
 ##  Resources and Write-ups [⤴](#table-of-contents)
 * [How Antivirus Works](https://www.youtube.com/watch?v=nEf5nnHyv4c)
 * [What is Intrusion Detection System and Intrusion Prevention System](https://www.youtube.com/watch?v=dy1S_-tZNDs)

 <a name="tools"></a>
 ## Tools [⤴](#table-of-contents)
 (Coming Soon)

 <a name="tutorials"></a>
 ## How-to Tutorials [⤴](#table-of-contents)